 Your Initial Questions...

-PhD Hoops was created by Richie Schueler, a former college basketball player, 10-year college basketball coach, and current basketball analyst for the ESPN Family of Networks.
+PhD Hoops was created by Richie Schueler, a former college basketball player, 10-year college basketball coach, and current basketball analyst for the ESPN Family of Networks, Fox Sports, and Stadium.
 PhD Hoops was designed to give players and coaches a platform to exchange basketball knowledge, ideas, and resources with the intent of enhancing the game worldwide.